by Al Sandine

 “That’s right,” he said.
 “Do you want to see the real me?”
 He reached for his throat like he had a zipper there.
 My eyes were probably bugging out of my head.

 Ursula gave him a look.
 “Jimmy,” she growled.

 “No,” he said, “I’m afraid you couldn’t handle it.”

-I might’ve forgotten this incident, but a few days later I heard the buzzing of what sounded like an electric razor coming from our guests’ bathroom.
+I might’ve forgotten this incident, but a few days later I heard the buzzing of what sounded like an electric razor coming from the bathroom.
 I’d heard that sound before, but what was it?
-Unless he was a shaver, one of those bears that try to make themselves look more human by shaving off all their fur, he’d have no use for such a thing.
+Unless he was a “shaver,” one of those bears that try to make themselves look more human by shaving off all their fur, he’d have no use for such a thing.
 Wasn’t he a real bear?
-Of course he was.
 The question made me think I was getting some serious mileage on my brain.